icgc-argo/http-request-sender/README.md

 This is a simple NodeJS script that will send a single HTTP request based on a the provided environment variables.

-The purpose is to build a Docker image that can be run as a Kubernetes or CronJob to send scheduled web requests from within a cluster.
+The purpose is to build a Docker image that can be run as a Kubernetes CronJob to send scheduled web requests from within a cluster.
 This could be used to insert messages into a queue or to trigger an API request on another service.

 There are no build processes or tests included, at the moment.
 The script is short and sweet.